smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Extend PouchDB to base layer [probably will defer as not needed yet]
 * Sort popups in data viewer and disease maps [need to discuss]
-* Add support for css <style> tags in fjrechart SVG generator.
+* Add support for css <style> tags in fjreechart SVG generator.
 Also support for rgb to hex conversion for end color when graphic bar renderer used.

 * Generate the study setup JSON used by the web browser [this will need the missing database fields to be added, principally smoothing